ReAct funding

 1. Call Careers Wales on 0800 028 4844 and make an appointment

 Once you’re booked in, all you need to do is turn up for a chat.
 It’s a collaboration designed to get you where you want to go.
-You’ll have one-to-one support from a specialist guidance adviser, who’ll help you look at your CV, discuss your work experience and map out your career ahead.
-They’ll advise which courses you’d benefit from and you can tell them which skills you’d like to develop.

 2. Help Careers Wales to fill out your application

 Next up, you’ll apply to the Welsh Government to access the £1,500 grant.
 Careers Wales fills out the forms on your behalf based on what you want to do and what’s discussed in your meeting.
-You won’t get bogged down filling out pages of complicated questions, so don’t let a bit of admin put you off applying.

 3. Pick who you want to deliver your course

-There are a number of training providers that are ready to deliver courses through the ReAct retraining programme.
-We’re one of them!
 If you like the look of our courses, or perhaps you’ve worked with one of our trainers before and enjoy learning with us, tell us you’ve secured the grant and which course you want to do.
 We’ll save you a place.

 4. The Welsh Government pays your course fees